pluralsight/guides/introduction-to-test-driven-development-in-javascript/article.md

 > 2 of 3 tests passed.
 1 test failed:
 > Expected `add(-4,5)` to return `1`, but got `-9`.

-OK, we'll revise the code and run the tests again:
+OK, so we failed 1 of the tests.
+We'll revise the code to try to correct the mistake, and then we'll run the tests again:

 > 1 of 3 tests passed.
 2 tests failed:
 > Expected `add(1,1)` to return `2`, but got `0`.